Travis

-Building an Objective-C or Swift Project
+Build an Objective-C or Swift Project

 Objective-C/Swift builds are not available on the Linux environments.

-Supported Xcode versions #
+Xcode Supported versions #

 Travis CI uses macOS 10.13 (and Xcode 9.4.1) by default.
 You can use another version of Xcode (and macOS) by specifying the corresponding osx_image key from the following table: